 At June 30, 2024 and 2023, the City reported a pension liability of \$159,931 and a pension asset of \$112,262, respectively, for its proportionate share of the net pension liability.
 The net pension liability was measured as of June 30, 2023 and 2022, respectively, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of those dates.
-The City's proportion of the net pension plan relative to the total projected contributions of the State and all participating Counties and municipalities within the State of Delaware, actuarially determined.
+The City's proportion of the net pension liability was based on a projection of the City's long-term share of the contributions to the pension plan relative to the total projected contributions of the State and all participating Counties and municipalities within the State of Delaware, actuarially determined.
 At June 30, 2023 and 2022, the City's proportion was 1.1125% and 1.1398%, which was a decrease of 0.0273%.